 Very early in the morning, while it was still dark, Jesus got up, left the house and went off to a solitary place, where he prayed.
 (Mark 1:35)

-Don't know what to say to God when you pray?
-Be sure to read: How to Pray - According to the Bible.
+Need more resources or don't know what to say to God when you pray?
+Be sure to check out:

 When time permits and you want to do a deeper dive into the word of God, bible study is an awesome way to spend time with God.